exsmiley/counterpoint/README.md

 # counterpoint
 Allows the user to create counterpoint through the app

-Other libraries used: node.js, angular.js, vexflow, python-shell
+Other libraries used: Angular.js

+### TODO
+- make first species counterpoint work
+- migrate to django